Sideplate1000-Dev/Stick/README.md

-# Stick
+# Stick Update Storge

-> ## Warning: Stick is still in early develpoment so bugs and other things are there.

-A Game I'm making

-if you have unity I'm fine with you making changes to the game(to make it better) and uploading them here under pull requests or something I didn't read how github works
+> ## this branch is for git to push the game files to github to be merged to main